huhuifeng/huhuifeng.github.io/blogs/conclusion_of_Q_Learning.md

 ---
 layout: page
-title: some conclusions of RL which based on Q learning
+title: some conclusions of RL
+subtitle: based on Q learning
 ---

 ### DQN